Ascend/ascend-deployer/README.en.md

 ### Proxy Configuration

 If you want to use an HTTP proxy, configure the proxy in an environment variable.
-If a certificate error occurs during the download process, it may be that the proxy server has a security mechanism for certificate replacement, so you need to install the proxy server certificate first.
+This tool validates HTTPS certificates by default, if a certificate error occurs during the download process, it may be that the proxy server has a security mechanism for certificate replacement, so you need to install the proxy server certificate first.

 1. Configure the agent in the environment variable as follows